-Broholmer Dog: Characteristics, Origin, Temperament
+Broholmer Dog: Characteristics, Lifespan, Caring

 Broholmer dog is a large breed of Molosser breed of dog.
 It has been employed as a guard dog in the homes of the wealthy.
 It is also known by some other names such as Danish Broholmer and Danish Mastiff.